jonathantompson/jtorch/README.md

 **Compilation**
 ---------------

-Building jtorch uses Visual Studio 2012 on Windows, and cmake + gcc 4.7 (or greater) on Mac OS X.  The only dependancy is the jcl library.
-See <http://github.com/jonathantompson/jcl> for more details.
+Building jtorch uses Visual Studio 2012 on Windows, and cmake + gcc 4.7 (or greater) on Mac OS X.  The only dependencies are the jcl library (which should compile out of the box) and clBLAS.
+See <http://github.com/jonathantompson/jcl> and <https://github.com/clMathLibraries/clBLAS> for more details (also for clBLAS I have a "Compiling_clBLAS.txt" helper if you get stuck).

 VS2012 and cmake expect a specific directory structure:

 - \\jcl\\
 - \\jtorch\\
+- \\clBLAS\\

-So jtorch and jcl must exist at the same directory level.
+So jtorch, clBLAS and jcl must exist at the same directory level.

 ### Windows:
 - **Follow all the compilation steps in <https://github.com/jonathantompson/jcl/blob/master/README.md>**
+- **Follow all the compilation steps in Compiling_clBLAS.txt**
 - **Compiling the library:**
     - open jtorch.sln
     - right click "jtorch_test" in the Solution Explorer -> "Set as StartUp Project"